GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Faraday Depth Cubes

 \section{Faraday Depth Cubes}

 The primary data product from the DRAGONS survey is a diffuse-emission Faraday depth cube, which can be studied spectrally along individual lines of sight, or in 2D maps, either as Faraday depth slices or as moments of the Faraday spectra \citep{dickey19}.
 The strength of the DRAGONS survey is that the frequency range allows for high resolution in Faraday depth with simultaneous sensitivity to broad Faraday depth structures.
 The Faraday depth resolution, $\delta \phi$, is inversely proportional to the $\lambda^2$ coverage \citep{brentjens_de_bruyn_2005}, and is 6~rad~m$^{-2}$ for DRAGONS.
-The widest detectable (not depolarized) feature in Faraday depth space, $\phi_{\mathrm{max-scale}}$, is inversely proportional to the smallest $\lambda^2$ in the survey.
-For DRAGONS this is 38~rad~m$^{-2}$.
+The widest detectable (not completely depolarized) feature in Faraday depth space, $\phi_{\mathrm{max-scale}}$, is inversely proportional to the smallest $\lambda^2$ in the survey.
+For DRAGONS this is 38~rad~m$^{-2}$ based on \cite{brentjens_de_bruyn_2005}\footnote{A more conservative estimate of this quantity is presented in \cite{Rudnick2023}}.
 Diffuse emission Faraday synthesis has the potential to detect the widest range of scales of Faraday depth structures when $\phi_{\mathrm{max-scale}} > \delta \phi$.
 DRAGONS is the only GMIMS component survey to date to achieve this criterion by a significant margin, resulting in DRAGONS having unprecedented sensitivity to diffuse emission Faraday complexity.
 The published data parameters are summarized in Table~\ref{tab:fdspecs} and the available data products are listed in Table~\ref{tab:data}.